Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintB/us07/03.design/Readme.md

-# US006 - Create a Task
+# US07 - As a VFM, I wish to register a vehicle’s maintenance.

 ## 3. Design - User Story Realization